General classification of charged test particle circular orbits in Reissner--Nordstr\"om spacetime: Circular motion around a RN naked singularity

-In this case, it is necessary to consider separately all the possible values of the charge parameters $\epsilon_l$, $\tilde{\epsilon}_\pm$ and $\tilde{\tilde{\epsilon}}_\pm$ in all the regions given in (\ref{I}-\ref{IV}) which, according to figure \ref{Plotettmp}, follow for the values of the ratio $Q/M$.

-In the first region, $1<Q/M\leq 5/(2\sqrt{6})$, we analyze the energy and angular momentum of charged test particles for the following cases:
+In the case of small test charges, it is necessary to consider separately all the possible values of the charge parameters $\epsilon_l$, $\widetilde{\epsilon}_\pm$ and $\widetilde{\widetilde{\epsilon}}_\pm$ in all the regions determined by the four classes of naked singularities given in (\ref{I}).
+The angular momentum of the test particles depends on the value of the charge-to-mass ration $\epsilon$ and the distance $r$ from the origin of coordinates.
+The results are schematically represented in the Tables (\ref{tabclassI})--(\ref{tabclassIV}).
+A detailed analysis of the behavior of the energy and angular momentum of positive test charges is presented in the figures of given in \ref{ap:figp}.